dileep-hub/Python-Revision-Sheet/README.md

 # Python-Revision-For-Beginners
-Easy to glance and revise... for interviews
+Easy to glance and revise... for interviews.